yamt/toywasm/benchmark/ffmpeg.md

 [A simple benchmark with ffmpeg](./benchmark/ffmpeg.sh), intended to measure computation performance with a real application.

-For each runtimes, it converts a video frame with using `ffmpeg.wasm` and measure the time taken.
+For each runtimes, it converts a video frame with `ffmpeg.wasm` and measures the time taken.

 ## Result